 A few weeks after mailing, you should receive a letter from USCIS acknowledging that you've withdrawn the petition.
 If you do not receive such an acknowledgment, consider having a qualified attorney help you make sure that USCIS has "cancelled" the petition.

-Even after USCIS has approved the I-130 petition for your relative, you can still withdraw it until and unless:
+Even after USCIS has approved the I-130 petition for your relative, you can still withdraw it if you act quickly, ideally before either:

 Just send the same sort of letter described above to the USCIS office that approved your I-130 petition.

-You can write a letter to USCIS.
+You can write a letter to USCIS requesting that the petition be rescinded.
 But the agency will probably not respond unless you are telling it about some sort of fraud.
-And if fraud is involved, USCIS will want to know when you found out about the fraud and whether you were involved in it.
+If fraud is involved, USCIS will want to know when you found out about the fraud and whether you were involved in it.

 For example, if you allege that the immigrant married you for a green card rather than for love, USCIS might want to make sure that you weren't actually a willing, perhaps paid participant in this scam.
 (Penalties for marriage fraud can be severe.)

 Proceed with caution and talk to an immigration attorney before taking action.

 Telling USCIS why you changed your mind can be risky for two reasons.
 First, there can be penalties, including jail time and fines, if you lied on the I-130 petition.
 Second, USCIS might use information that you share with it to deny a petition that you file in the future for the same or a different relative.

 But what if you withdraw your petition for reasons unrelated to fraud or misrepresentation?
 Let's say, for example, that your relationship has changed or you can't afford to sponsor your relative anymore.
 In such situations, you should feel free to ask USCIS to cancel the petition.
-What's more, you shouldn't have any problems if you decide to file another relative petition in the future.
+What's more, you shouldn't have any problems if you decide to file another family-based immigration petition in the future.